All Episodes

 Joe Biden even went out there and said, you know, that, well, should people continue to wear masks on a plane?

-And and he said that's up to them.
+And he said that's up to them.

 That's how he first responded.

-And then the DOJ then appeals the federal judges' ruling, dropping COVID mask mandates for public transportation.
+And then the DOJ then appeals the federal judge's ruling, dropping COVID mask mandates for public transportation.

-Uh and and so you get never-ending mixed messages.
+And so you get never-ending mixed messages.

-So you gotta be kidding me.
+So you got to be kidding me.

 That's up to them.